ziap/ziap.github.io/content/blog/sin-approx/index.md

     <figcaption>An illustration of Chebyshev approximation with different polynomial degrees</figcaption>
 </figure>

-One method of finding a approximating polynomial across a range is called Chebyshev approximation.
+One method of finding approximating polynomials across a range is called Chebyshev approximation.
 I couldn't wrap my head around the theory behind it, so I just let mpmath do the heavy lifting.
-Unlike Taylor series where you can just truncate the polynomial to get a lower degree approximation, with Chebyshev polynomials you have to make one for every degree.
+Unlike Taylor series, where you can just truncate the polynomial to get a lower degree approximation, with Chebyshev polynomials, you have to make one for every degree.

 ```python
 import mpmath